Allerik Freeman: Alba Fehérvár

 Freeman signed with Alba Fehérvár of the Hungarian Nemzeti Bajnokság I/A (NB I/A) on August 23, 2018.
 In his first professional season, Freeman averaged 14.8 points, 3.8 rebounds, and 3.5 assists in 29 NB I/A games (25 starts) and 17.1 points, 2.9 rebounds, and 3.9 assists in 16 FIBA Europe Cup games and was named honorable mention All-Europe Cup by EuroBasket.com.

 Bursaspor

 Freeman signed with Bursaspor Basketbol of the Turkish Basketball Super League on July 31, 2019.
 Freeman averaged 18.5 points, 4.6 rebounds, 4.1 assists and one steal per game in 14 games before leaving the team at the end of 2019.

 Shenzhen

 Freeman left Bursaspor to sign with the Shenzhen Aviators of the Chinese Basketball Association (CBA) on January 4, 2020.
 Freeman was the only American player in the CBA to stay in China through the coronavirus outbreak in China.

 ASVEL

 On June 12, 2020, Freeman signed with ASVEL of the LNB Pro A.

-Qingdao Eagles

-On January 31, 2021, he has signed with Qingdao DoubleStar Eagles of the Chinese Basketball Association (CBA).
+On January 31, 2021, he has signed with Qingdao Eagles of the Chinese Basketball Association (CBA), he didn't play any game.